tallguyjenks/DevLog/DevLog/p.doing.homelab.services.proxmox.vm.win10-ssms.md

 7. follow allow with the normal installation of windows
 8. can continue on without product key for reduced functionality mode
 9. Select Custom install
-    1. No harddrives found to install windows onto, need to load drivers from virtio
+    1. No hard drives found to install windows onto, need to load drivers from virtio
     2. Click `Load Driver`
     3. ![load driver](/assets/images/2022-03-12-17-06-28.png)
     4. click `Browse`